 ‘Skin lesions’ is the generic name for a wide range of lumps or bumps that appear on the skin, through a variety of different causes.
 The vast majority of skin lesions are harmless, but they can cause significant cosmetic concern, and affect an individual’s confidence, or they can routinely catch on clothing (and hence be a source of regular irritation).

 A selection of some of the different types of skin lesions which can be treated at BrightNewMe are shown below.
 We treat a wide variety of lesions using two processes, cryotherapy or thermo-coagulation.

 You should be aware that following treatment there will be some downtime (for example there may be scabbing and occasionally a blister at the site of the lesion) in the short term.
-Cryotherapy is not suitable for dark skins as there is a risk of loss of pigmentation.
+Cryotherapy is not suitable for dark/ pigmented skins, as there is a risk of loss of pigmentation, leaving a white area.

 Examples of skin lesions suitable for treatment

 If you are interested in our services and would like to know more, simply contact our admin team on 0161 928 2210 to arrange your free, no-obligation consultation with Sarah.
 Alternatively, email email@example.com, and we’ll get back to you as soon as we can.